Apikoğlu: Innovations

-Efforts to meet the increasing national demand spawned an innovation Apikoğlu Brothers was able to incorporate from the 1960s.
+Efforts to meet the increasing national demand spawned an innovation, Apikoğlu Brothers was able to incorporate from the 1960s.
 Their patented system made it possible to produce marketable halal meats directly from the slaughterhouse.
 The technique had the cow dangling upside down so that when the cow was slaughtered, the blood could easily flow out of its body.
 The technique had never been practiced in the manufacturing of foodstuffs and the precedent quickly became standard practice throughout Turkey, and eventually the entire meat packing industry.
 In order to supply the increasing needs of national demand, Apikoğlu Brothers increased its workforce to 200 people in 1987.
 They also purchased a 45000 m2 modern facility in Tuzla.
 As of 2013, Apikoğlu Brothers are continuing their manufacturing operations from the Tuzla facilities, with no indications that Tuzla operations will discontinue at any time in the near future.

 Legacy

 In the 2009 book: Markaların Öyküsü, (English translation: The History of Brands) Apikoğlu is described as one of "the 304 most famous brands in the world".
 This designation preceded the Apikoğlu Brothers celebration of 100 continuous years in operation on its 2010 anniversary.

-The Apikoglu Brothers were mentioned in Nobel Prize winning author Orhan Pamuk's book Istanbul: Memories of a City.
+The Apikoğlu Brothers were mentioned in Nobel Prize winning author Orhan Pamuk's book Istanbul: Memories of a City.